 Back to school happens before most of us are ready to give up our beach gear, typically July into August.
-This year, the back to school buying season is predicted to set records here in the United States with the average household slated to spend $673 each, a figure up nearly 7% from 2015.
+In 2016, the back to school buying season set records here in the United States with the average household spending $673 each, a figure up nearly 7% from 2015.
 In fact, school-shopping season is so popular and such a significant revenue generator, it’s second only to the winter holidays, namely Christmas.
-Sales are expected to reach $75.8 billion, with clothing, electronics, shoes and school supplies showing up as the top product categories (in that order).
+Sales are expected to reach $75.8 billion again this year, with clothing, electronics, shoes and school supplies showing up as the top product categories (in that order).

 Head to a mall, office supply retailer, department or discount store and you’ll know the back to school marketing game is on.
 There are deals to be had.
 Crazy deals meant to bait families into bulk buys, a tactic not used during other peak shopping periods like Christmas or Mother’s Day, are employed with gusto.
 For brands, there are so many opportunities to sell, across a multitude of categories, back to school is impossible to ignore.
 The opportunity reaches far beyond ‘stock up and save’ and option abound.
 Here’s your quick guide to the top four sales tactics to give your brand a boost this season…